leinada/UD/capstone_BigData_Sparkify/README.md

-# Predicting customer churn with Spark and cloud computing
+# Predicting customer churn with Spark using cloud computing

 ### Table of Contents